Abdullah-TU/Deep-Learning-Projects/README.md

 - 😨 Fear

 - Features: The images
+The images serve as the features or inputs to the model.
+These images contain visual information that the model will use to make predictions about the

  Performance and accuracies:
  I explored various approaches to observe the outcomes and enhance the model's performance.